Age no barrier to Alonso as he expects a strong return to F1 - WHIZ News

 Team Principal Cyril Abiteboul said part of Alonso’s role will be to offer and advise and support to young prospects coming through the Renault Sport Academy.

-“His presence in our team is a formidable asset on the sporting level,” Renault managing director Cyril Abiteboul said of Alonso.
+“His presence in our team is a formidable asset on the sporting level,” Abiteboul said.
 “His experience and determination will enable us to get the best out of each other.”

 Alonso, who will race alongside French driver Esteban Ocon next year, had quit F1 to focus on winning motorsport’s triple crown.